mbbhatti/Node/readme.md

 # Configuration
-Get database form here https://github.com/zandoan/turing-backend/tree/master/database
+Get database form here https://github.com/zandoan/turing-backend/tree/master/database Use this command to create .env file and make setting for email, database, auth token and etc.
-- Make database setting in config setting file
-- Mailtrap used to send email and it's auth(user,pwd) can be updated in mail block of setting file as per your.
+- npm run copy

 # Architecture
 - app/Controllers contains all required application controllers for individual module.
 - app/Models has base and individual associated table model for business logics.
 - app/Modules contains custome modules validation, handler and helper files.
-- Config contains database, E-mail, auth token and testing config files.
+- .env file will contain the database, e-mail, auth token and testing configuration.
 - doc file cantains application documents
 - Routes defines endpoints for all APIs with respect of controllers.
 - test has all test cases for the main functions of the system.